 Kate Palmer Albers, a professor from the University of Arizona in the US, has two interesting examples of the ways the spread of images online can make us feel like we have no control over them.

 Her first story is fairly short and involves an unnamed colleague of hers who she refers to as Jane.
-Jane wasn’t very happy with the photo of herself that had appeared online and while trying to get it taken down, she found that a woman from Eastern Europe was using the image as her own profile picture.
+Jane apparently disliked a photograph of herself that appeared when Google searching her name so she tried to get the photo taken down.
+While doing this, Jane discovered that a woman from Eastern Europe was using the image as her own profile picture.
 A woman Jane had never met saw her photo and decided to use it, and Jane couldn’t stop her.

 The second example is slightly longer, it’s about an American artist called David Horvitz.
 In 2014 he uploaded a photo of himself to Wikimedia Commons, an image database that anyone can access and use.
 David’s intention was to let his photo spread online and ideally track it’s progress.
 This is where he ran into a problem.

 Tracking the spread of a single image online is a near-impossible task considering the rate at which images can multiply online.
 Once content is uploaded to the internet it will inevitably be copied, reposted, and forwarded an unknowable number of times.
 After its initial upload David simply couldn’t track the image’s spread.
 His example is important because it shows us how easy it is to lose control of an image.
 I believe this is one of the reasons why selfies – and other images spread online – are seen as “places where control is lost.”

 Our final example is one that I think you’ll like, mostly because it’s about memes, and everybody loves memes.
 One of the most important characteristics of memes is that they spread fast.
 They’re shared, saved, edited, and reposted all over the internet with frightening speed.
 This is pretty amazing, but it also means that they’re impossible to control.